 Change your actions, whatever it is, may have caused your feelings of guilt, pain, fear.
 Step into those, and work through them, acknowledge them, don’t run if you run.
 You don’t heal.

 - Talk with others.

-Keep a track on your beliefs, if you need to change them you can If you need to change something in your life that’s not matching beliefs you can.
+Keep track of your values and beliefs.
+If you need to change them, you can.
+If you need to change something in your life that’s not matching your values and beliefs, you can.

 You can, and you will recover from this.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

 Click here to sign up for the full, Break Free From Narcissistic Abuse, with a link in the course to a free, hidden online support group with fellow survivors.

 Click here to sign up for the free online starter course.

 To help with overcoming the trauma bond and anxiety course.